mdref/mdref-http/http/QueryString/toString.md

 # string http\QueryString::toString()

-Get the string represenation of the querystring (x-www-form-urlencoded).
+Get the string representation of the querystring (x-www-form-urlencoded).

 ## Params: